 As detailed above, our investment methodology entails divesting from fully priced company to maximize our returns.
-In the event that a company is not fully priced yet but one of the extra-financial factors drives the company to exclusion (eg. ESG risk rating above 30, controversy level rises to 5, etc), we allow the fund manager three months (UN Global Compact, sector exclusions, controversy exclusions) or six months (ESG risk rating, best in class selection) before entirely divesting the position.
+In the event that a company is not fully priced yet but one of the extra-financial factors drives the company to exclusion (eg. ESG risk rating above 30, controversy level rises to 5, etc), we allow the fund manager six months before entirely divesting the position.
+There are many reasons for the revision of one of the ESG criteria.
 It can be either the emergence of a scandal, a lack of reporting, peers reaching higher ESG risk ratings, and so on.
 Consequently, some events can have an unprecedented negative impact on the stock price of that company.
 Applying this strategy enables the fund manager to minimize the potential loss, if any, and opportunistically exit the position at a more suitable time within the specified period.